cameronosmith/speechToCommand-prototype-not-production-software-/README.md

 speechToCommand: a free and customizable dictation software to cure RSI.
 Optimized for and includes libraries for programming by voice.

+this was just the prototype for the commercial software I am soon to release.

 Pre-installed libraries include:
 - Vim library to navigate file by voice
 - Java library for common java code dictation